 As I sat in the corner of the room with the lights off, Kara kept me awake.
 She didn’t talk about the case or dredge up memories of our first meeting.
 There wasn’t any talk about how much I needed to learn or why I needed to take this seriously.
 Instead, she talked about what she liked to do and why she bothered with me.
 Just when things were getting interesting, she said, “He’s here.”

 The opened without a sound.
 Weatherby walked in wearing Scott’s body.
-It was strange seeing dressed in anything other than a suit.
+It was strange seeing him dressed in anything other than a suit.
 The dark clothing and turtleneck reminded him of something an old school British commando might have worn in a World War 2 movie.
 I waited for him to shut the door before speaking.

 “Hello, Mr. Weatherby.
 You were in a rush earlier.
 Do you have time to talk now?”

 He didn’t move or make a sound.
 I wondered what was going through his mind as I stood up.
 I didn’t approach him or make any threatening moves.
 I just watched and waited.
 When he spoke, it was strange to hear Scott’s voice.
-The accent was similar but the word and tone were different.
+The accent was similar but the words and tone were different.

 “Who the bloody hell are you and what are you doing here?”